configcat/docs/website/docs/advanced/proxy.md

 ### Client Usage

-The following example uses the generated Go client, but gRPC clients generated for other languages are working as well.
+The following example uses a generated Go client, but gRPC clients generated for other languages are working as well.

 ```go title="example.go"
 opts := []grpc.DialOption{